Last updated: December 2019

 - evaluate team performance

-What’s the secret of a project management career?
+What’s the secret of a project management career path?

 There is no definite secret.
 Project managers are good at their job for various reasons.
 Thinking that you hold the secrets of this job can make you believe that you’re prepared for any situation.
 Nevertheless, there are many problems that could occur anytime, making it impossible for you to know how to solve them without too much struggle.
 For this reason, it’s better to focus on being a great professional rather than on hunting down the secrets of success.
 Doing what the best PMs are doing won’t guarantee that you’ll become successful like them.
 Being passionate and open to change whenever something is not working right though is more important.
 The project management world is one of the most dynamic business environments.
 You should be able to adapt to its changing nature and become comfortable in it.